Generic Name: Estrogens (Conjugated A/Synthetic) (ES troe jenz, KON joo gate ed, aye, sin THET ik)

 - If you have unexplained vaginal bleeding.

 - If you are pregnant or may be pregnant.
-Do not take estrogens, conjugated, A (synthetic) if you are pregnant.
+Do not take this medicine (estrogens) if you are pregnant.

-This is not a list of all drugs or health problems that interact with estrogens, conjugated, A (synthetic).
+This is not a list of all drugs or health problems that interact with this medicine (estrogens).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take estrogens, conjugated, A (synthetic) with all of your drugs and health problems.
+You must check to make sure that it is safe for you to take this medicine (estrogens) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

-What are some things I need to know or do while I take Estrogens, Conjugated, A?
+What are some things I need to know or do while I take Estrogens?

-- Tell all of your health care providers that you take estrogens, conjugated, A (synthetic).
+- Tell all of your health care providers that you take this medicine (estrogens).
 This includes your doctors, nurses, pharmacists, and dentists.

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.